ghollisjr/mkvrechapter/README.txt

     mkvrechapter ${i} fixed-${i}
 done

+Now the chapters will be

+* tentacles-e01.mkv Chapters=1,2,3
+* tentacles-e02.mkv Chapters=1,2
+* tentacles-e03.mkv Chapters=1,2,3,4,5

 Note that mkvrechapter uses mktemp, so temporary files will be placed

-1. Under $TMPDIR if it's set.
+1. Under $TMPDIR if it's set
-2. Under /tmp if it's not set.
+2. Under /tmp if it's not set

 So, if you'd rather make temporary files on a hard drive that can handle getting mercilessly pounded by massive videos, do something